NGO Activism: Exposure vs. Influence: Campaign Timing and Exposure

+Note that the estimates are obtained within NGOs: the sample split is not based on the total number of campaigns between 2010 and 2020, but on each NGO’s early versus later campaigns: that is, all NGOs appearing in the red regressions also appear in the blue regressions.
+Thus, early in their lifecycle, NGOs benefit more from AGM timing to build visibility, but the returns to this tactic decline as their public recognition grows.

-We show that these results are robust to addressing three main concerns.
+\paragraph{Robustness.} These results are robust to addressing three main concerns.
 First, the stacked event-study framework implicitly treats campaign timing as simultaneous across NGOs, whereas in reality campaigns are staggered across organizations and calendar months.
 This misalignment can distort estimates when treatment effects are heterogeneous across groups or over time.

 Second, some NGOs launch multiple campaigns within the same year, which may confound the analysis if two campaigns fall within five months of each other.
 To address both issues, Appendix \ref{apndx:specs} replicates the analysis using the staggered difference-in-differences estimator of \citet{sun2021estimating}, which explicitly accounts for variation in treatment timing, as well as a distributed-lag specification that flexibly controls for past campaigns within a year.
-Both approaches yield similar results, with substantially larger gains for early campaigns.
+Both approaches yield similar results, with substantially larger gains for AGM campaigns by younger NGOs.
+The same appendix replicates the exposure analyses on the full sample, without the maturity split; each pattern survives with the expected attenuation.